MystenLabs/sui/doc/src/learn/exchange-integration-faq.md

 Sui uses checkpoints, but this is still under development.
 Checkpoints are like blocks that are created periodically (likely every few minutes), but generated asynchronously instead of on the critical path for execution.
 Each checkpoint contains all of the confirmed transactions since the previous checkpoint.

-A significant amount of the performance benefits of Sui comes from carefully separating the work required to actually finalize a transaction from bookkeeping work like checkpoint construction.
+A significant amount of the performance benefits of Sui comes from carefully separating the work required to actually finalize a transaction from bookkeeping work, like checkpoint construction.
 We're experimenting with a number of different generation intervals, and this may change over time as we better understand the traffic patterns.

 **Temporary solution** For now, we have created one block per transaction until Checkpoints become available.
 See sample [here](https://github.com/MystenLabs/sui/blob/91a5e988a91b41d920a082f3de3c2c7372627b00/crates/sui-rosetta/src/state.rs#L61-L74).